Kamaran: History

 In 1513, Afonso de Albuquerque spent three months on the island after the abortive siege of Aden.
 The Portuguese stay was marked by a short supply of food, a small smattering of only goats and camels, alongside the outbreak of a mysterious epidemic that caused fever and blood clotting.

 In 1523 Selman Reis went on an expedition in the Red Sea.
-During this expedition Selman Reis discovered that the Kamaran Island was occupied recently by the Portuguese, who used their base to raid the coast of Arabia, Salman Reis and Husayn al Rumi had an Ottoman force composed of 4,000 men.
+During this expedition Selman Reis discovered that the Kamaran Island was occupied recently by the Portuguese, who used their base to raid the coast of Arabia, having a continuous presence from 1580 to 1620.
+Salman Reis and Husayn al Rumi had an Ottoman force composed of 4,000 men.
 After their arrival in Yemen, the Ottomans attacked the Portuguese, leading to the complete destruction and expulsion of Portuguese forces and the occupation of the island by the Ottomans.
+However, the Portuguese would come back and inflict two serious naval defeats on the Ottomans, which forced them to abandon the island.

 During the early months of World War I, there was a debate among the British on the suitability of occupying Kamaran and the other Turkish-held Red Sea islands such as the Farasan Islands.
 Those who opposed the move pointed out that when war broke out, Great Britain had solemnly declared that it had no territorial ambitions in the area; even a temporary occupation might be seen by the Arabs, particularly the Imam of Yemen, as a breach of that promise.
-Finally, the decision was taken to occupy Kamaran and on the 9th of June 1915, the RMS Empress of Russia landed an armed party on the island, previously evacuated by the Turkish garrison.
+Finally, the decision was taken to occupy Kamaran and on 9 June 1915, the landed an armed party on the island, previously evacuated by the Turkish garrison.
 G. A. Richardson, formerly vice-consul at Hudaydah and Kamaran, also disembarked to act as Political Officer with additional responsibility for Police, Treasury and Customs.
 While the British continued to administer Kamaran from Aden, they never declared formal possession.